 In July 2018, Red Cross issued an urgent call for blood donors because their stock was depleted.
-They provide blood to hospitals around the country in the USA, so it is imperative that they keep a 5-day supply of blood in case of medical emergencies.
+They provide blood to hospitals around the country in the USA, so they must keep a 5-day supply of blood in case of medical emergencies.
 While all blood types are equally important, there is an especially high demand for type-O blood.
 Type O-positive is the most transfused blood type because it can be given to any patients with Rh-positive blood type.
 Meanwhile, Type-O negative is a universal donor and can be given to patients of any blood type.

 Why is this important?